• English

 Wadi Al-Allaqi Protectorate

 Declared a protectorate in 1989, Wadi Al Allaqi is in the Aswan governorate in Egypt and covers about 30000 square km.
 It's a protected desert and biosphere reserve.
-The Wadi is a dry river that is very large and used to once rise from the Red Sea hills.
-After the construction of Aswan High Dam, the water flowed and collected into Wadi Al Alaqi which then became the lakes’ part.
-The protectorate is a valley that is a result of the drying of a large river and is 1 km wide and 275 km long.
+The Wadi is a dry river that is very large and used to rise from the Red Sea hills.
+After the construction of Aswan High Dam, the water flowed and collected into Wadi Al Alaqi, which then became the lakes' part.
+The protectorate is a valley resulting from the drying of a large river and is 1 km wide and 275 km long.

-Here you can find more than 90 species of plants from both annual and perennial categories.
-Also, the protectorate has over 15 species of mammals, 16 species of birds, some venomous reptiles, and a large variety of invertebrates.
+Here, you can find more than 90 species of plants, including both annual and perennial varieties.
+The protectorate also has over 15 species of mammals, 16 species of birds, some venomous reptiles, and a large variety of invertebrates.
 The protectorate is only 180 km from Aswan.
-The Wadi has greenery and is blessed with rich soil acting as a pasture for animals.
+The Wadi has greenery and rich soil, which serves as animal pasture.
 The astounding botanical variety one can find here is no less than a treat for nature lovers.

 wadi-al-alaqi

-Located to the southeast of Aswan, the Wadi Allaqi protectorate has Lake Nasser to the west and the Red Sea to the east.
-Wadi Allaqi region is special in the way that it has the earliest reference to mining which took place here during the Twelfth Dynasty of the Middle Kingdom when the region was known by the name Akita located in the Land of the Wawat.
-In the 1900s the area was mined by British and South African companies as well.
+Located southeast of Aswan, the Wadi Allaqi protectorate has Lake Nasser to the west and the Red Sea to the east.
+Wadi Allaqi region is unique in that it has the earliest reference to mining, which took place here during the Twelfth Dynasty of the Middle Kingdom when the region was known by the name Akita, located in the Land of the Wawat.
+In the 1900s, the area was mined by British and South African companies.

 The historical mining of Wadi